Photorefractive-based on-chip optical power limiter against light-injection attacks in quantum key distribution: Experiment

+The duty-cycle dependence at the same peak power is shown in Fig.~\ref{Fig.ex1}(b).
+When the duty cycle was reduced from \(10\%\) to \(5\%\) at an on-chip peak power of \(-5~\mathrm{dBm}\), the induced transmission change became weaker because of the reduced average injected power and the longer relaxation interval between adjacent pulses.
+We then increased the on-chip peak power to \(0~\mathrm{dBm}\) to examine the peak-power dependence.
+As shown in Fig.~\ref{Fig.ex1}(c), a stronger transmission change was observed at the same duty cycle of \(10\%\).
+Figure~\ref{Fig.ex1}(d) further shows the response at the same peak power of \(0~\mathrm{dBm}\) with the duty cycle reduced to \(5\%\).
+Compared with the \(-5~\mathrm{dBm}\), \(5\%\)-duty-cycle case in Fig.~\ref{Fig.ex1}(b), the higher peak power produced a stronger attenuation response at the same duty cycle.
+These results confirm that the pulsed-injection response depends on both the peak power and the duty cycle of the attack light.

+The low-repetition-rate measurement further reveals a fast component of the PR dynamics.
+In the \(1~\mathrm{Hz}\), \(5\%\)-duty-cycle case, the attack pulse lasted only \(50~\mathrm{ms}\), yet a substantial transmission change was already observed within this time window.
+This differs from the CW case, where the transmission approaches its steady state on a time scale close to seconds.
+Such behavior is consistent with the multi-time-scale PR response in lithium niobate, which involves multiple relaxation processes~\cite{jiang2017fast}.
+The response within the \(50~\mathrm{ms}\) time window may be associated with faster defect-related trapping processes.
+However, reaching the steady state requires not only the saturation of these fast components but also the evolution of slower defect-related relaxation components.

+These measurements show that the unit remains responsive to pulsed light injection over a broad range of repetition rates and duty cycles, supporting its defensive capability against intermittent light-injection attacks.

-\subsection{Demonstration in a Commercial QKD System}
+\subsection{Demonstration in a commercial QKD system}

-We further integrated the optical fuse into a commercial BB84-QKD system (Qasky) to evaluate its practical performance and defensive capability, as shown in Fig.~\ref{Fig.4}(a).
-The system consists of a transmitter (Alice), a receiver (Bob), an attack module (Eve), and the optical fuse which was deployed at the transmitter output.
-More system details are provided in the supplementary material.
+We further integrated the optical power-limiting unit into a commercial BB84-QKD system (Qasky) (see Appendix~\ref{app:qkd_system} for more details) to evaluate its practical performance and defensive capability, as shown in Fig.~\ref{Fig.4}(a).
+The system consists of a transmitter (Alice), a receiver (Bob), an attack module (Eve), and the unit deployed at the transmitter output.

 The QKD system was operated using a three-intensity decoy-state protocol with \qty{100}{ps} pulses at a \qty{625}{MHz} repetition rate.
 The intensities for the signal ($\mu$), decoy ($\nu$), and vacuum ($o$) states, along with their corresponding probabilities $P_{\lambda}$ ($\lambda \in { \mu, \nu, o }$), are summarized in Table~\ref{tab:Decoy-State Parameters}.
 At a transmission distance of $L = \qty{30}{km}$, the measured sifted key rate and quantum bit error rate (QBER) were \qty{4.9708e-4}{bit/pulse} and $0.0201$, respectively.